tweag/rules_nixpkgs/toolchains/go/README.md

 <p>

 An expression for a Nix environment derivation.
 The environment should expose the whole go SDK (`bin`, `src`, ...) at the root of package.
 It also must contain a `ROOT` file in the root of pacakge.
+Takes precedence over attribute_path.

 </p>
 </td>